Hairspray chipping

 panels would also have attracted scuffs as well as scrapes.
 The three

-horizontal top tilt
+horizontal top canvas tilt

 made of steel.